 What is swimmer's itch?

 Swimmer's itch is a temporary, itchy rash caused by small worm-like parasites called schistosomes (shiss-toe-soams).
 Schistosomes spend their life cycle as parasites in the bodies of water snails and in the blood stream of aquatic mammals, ducks or other waterfowl.
 During their life cycle, schistosome larvae leave their snail host and swim near the surface of the water, looking for bird and mammal hosts.

 How can I get swimmer’s itch?

-If schistosome larvae are present in a body of water and you are in that water (swimming or wading) there is a chance that one or more larvae will burrow under your skin, however, they cannot survive in humans and will die almost immediately.
+If schistosome larvae are present in a body of water and you are in that water (swimming or wading) there is a chance that one or more larvae will burrow under your skin, but, they cannot survive in humans and will die almost immediately.
 It is the reaction to these tiny larvae under the skin that causes swimmer’s itch.

 Where are these parasites found?

-These parasites can be found in many lakes, ponds, and coastal waters in British Columbia usually in the warm summer months.
+These parasites are found in many lakes, ponds and coastal waters in British Columbia usually in the warm summer months.
 The tiny larvae are more likely to be found floating near the surface and edges of lakes and other bodies of water.

 Who has a higher risk of getting swimmer’s itch?

 Young children who wade and splash in shallow areas of lakes and ponds may be at higher risk because:

 - They are constantly getting wet without thoroughly drying off

 - They usually play by the shore where these parasites tend to be

 - Younger children’s skin can be more sensitive than the skin of an adult

 How can I avoid swimmer's itch?

 There is no sure way to avoid swimmer’s itch entirely, unless you avoid lakes, ponds or beaches.
 However, there are certain precautions you can take:

-- Speak with other visitors to the area, local health officials, or parks representatives about the water condition before getting in any lake, pond or beach.
+- Speak with other visitors to the area, local health officers or parks representatives about the water condition before getting in any lake, pond or beach